 Vera Farmiga is an American actress who received an Academy Award nomination for Best Supporting Actress for her role in Up in the Air

 .
 She was born Vera Ann Farmiga, second of seven children, on August 6, 1973, in Clifton (Passaic County), New Jersey, USA, to Ukrainian parents...

-Born as Yang Zi Chong in the mining town of Ipoh, in West Malaysia, in the lunar year of the Tiger, Michelle is the daughter of Janet Yeoh and Yeoh Kian Geik, a lawyer and politician.
+Born as Yang Zi Qiong in the mining town of Ipoh, in West Malaysia, in the lunar year of the Tiger, Michelle is the daughter of Janet Yeoh and Yeoh Kian Teik, a lawyer and politician.
 She is of Han Chinese (Hokkien) descent, and spoke English and Malay before Chinese.
 A ballet dancer since age 4, she moved to London, England to study at the Royal Academy as a teenager...

 Helena Bonham Carter